ABOUT THE ARTWORKS

 Over years of dedicated practice, Agerd developed the Flow method in her London studio.
 Flow begins by directing small quantities of poured paint across the canvas.
 Mixing various medias, Agerd crafts striking, colourful vortices and grand cosmic swirls.

 Over these backgrounds, she renders archetypal subjects in acrylics, merging this new abstract technique with realist foregrounds.
 Agerd has also begun working with semi - precious stones, affixing them to her pieces.
 These lend her work new energy and dimensionality.

 The striking effects of her new Flow method, along with the introduction of stones, established her voice, brought into clearer focus through her point of view and evoking the power of interior states.
 Agerd creates entire series with an emphasis on their interaction with interior design, creating bespoke items to encourage personal reflection and connection to values.

 Today, Agerd’s work appears in private collections across Europe and is exhibited to the public.
-She also works on commission, with work appearing in the Mayfair Club.
+Additionally, she creates commissioned pieces, with her work appearing at the Mayfair Club.
 She is also giving back.
-She joined the prominent UK charity Children in Crisis and served on it’s Board of Women, and she currently teaches art to children with an emphasis on creative self-expression and building confidence.
+She joined the prominent UK charity established by the Duchess of York, Children in Crisis, and served on its Board of Women.
+She currently teaches art to children with an emphasis on creative self-expression and confidence building.

-Galina is clearly passionate about charitable projects.
-Formerly giving her time to the Women’s Board of the prominent UK charity, Children in Crisis, which was established by the Duchess of York, she now continues her efforts in providing for children who are less fortunate by leading talks and lessons in the new Flow techniques with young people through a range of other charities.
+Agerd carries her passion for giving through her everyday life.
+Following her efforts with Children in Crisis, she now continues to provide for children who are less fortunate by leading talks and lessons in the new Flow techniques with young people through a range of other charities.